eugenewickett/measuringUtility_paper_repo/README.md

 figures, for the example supply chain discussed in Section 4.3 of the article.
 All utility estimates may take upwards of an hour to compute, depending on the computer's processing power.

+Computations require use of the logistigate package, available at https://github.com/eugenewickett/logistigate/.